is22mtech14003/Physical-Design-workshop/README.md

 ## Clock Tree Synthesis using TritonCTS

-Clock Tree Synthesis(CTS) is a process which | makes | sure that the clock gets distributed evenly to all sequential elements in a design.
+Clock Tree Synthesis(CTS) is a process which |:makes:| sure that the clock gets distributed evenly to all sequential elements in a design.
 The goal of CTS is to minimize the clock latency and skew.
 There are several CTS techniques like: